JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-29-bmc-showcase-note-oop-inheritance.md

     * lines of code: **917**
     * methods: **91**

-not only we reused a lot of code looking back, but looking forward, if a new rest resource is required it takes 2 minutes and 5 lines of code to add it!
+not only we reused a lot of code looking back, but looking forward, if a new rest resource is required it 2 lines of code to add it!

-c bonus: that `@JBossLog` annotation...
+### bonus: that `@JBossLog` annotation...

 oh... it seemed like it was there for no reason as there were no logs anywhere, right?